johnbohunt/Filter.Regeneration/John/README.md

 ![Tape Thermocouple](https://github.com/johnbohunt/Filter.Regeneration/blob/main/John/images/thermocouple%20cable%202.jpg?raw=true)
 There should be some form of insulation covering the tape.
 Currently, we are using a hard material that is wrapped in a one-sided reflective foil, but fiberglass and aluminum foil have been used in the past.
 <img src="https://github.com/johnbohunt/Filter.Regeneration/blob/main/John/images/IMG_4893.JPG?raw=true" width=400>
-__Make sure to ventilate the top of the filter.__ When the tape gets hot, some coating or adhesive it has burns off and forms smoke.
+__Make sure to ventilate the top of the filter.__ When the tape gets hot, sometimes a coating or adhesive it has burns off and forms smoke.
 In the future, we'd like this to go away, but for now, proper ventilation helps a lot.
 <img src="https://github.com/johnbohunt/Filter.Regeneration/blob/main/John/images/IMG_4895.JPG?raw=true" width=400>
 Plug both cables from the current regulators with the thermocouples into the power strip on the filter skid.
 We currently have this set up so the regulators plug into a seperate power strip which we can use to switch them on and off to more easily control the power.
 Otherwise, the tape will start heating as soon as it's plugged in.
 ![Regulator Cable](https://github.com/johnbohunt/Filter.Regeneration/blob/main/John/images/current%20regulator%20cables.jpg?raw=true)